raulh82vlc/raulh82vlc.github.io/about.md

 ## Currently
 **Senior Software Engineer - Android** at **Twitter** in *London timezone (UK) from July 2018*
-  - Currently collaborating for the Rogue 1 team.
+  - Currently collaborating for the Rogue One / Subscriptions team.
 Jan'21 - Nowadays.
   - Previously collaborated for the Consumer Search Clients (CSC) team.
 Dec'19 - Jan'21.
   - Previously collaborated for the Live Events / Events Clients (EC) team.
 Apr'18 - Sep'18 & May'19 - Dec'19.
   - Previously collaborated for the Periscope / Go Live Together (Hydra) team.
 Oct'18 - Apr'19